 Standards and Procedures for Monitoring Student Progress

 - Satisfactory progress in the joint program is achieved if the student remains in good standing while in the undergraduate program and maintains satisfactory academic progress.
-The Graduate College standard for satisfactory academic progress is a minimum GPA of 3.0.
+The Graduate Education standard for satisfactory academic progress is a minimum GPA of 3.0.
 Additional information on academic standards is described in the “BLUE GRADUATE STUDENT GUIDE.”

 - Students will be considered an undergraduate until all B.S.E degree requirements have been completed and the B.S.E. degree is posted.
 Undergraduate students enrolled in the 4 + 1 accelerated program will be eligible to take the nine credit hours of shared EEE coursework in their final year of study.
-Upon receipt of the B.S.E. degree, the advising staff will notify the Graduate College to change the student status from the joint B.S.E./M.S.E. to the graduate M.S.E. degree program.
+Upon receipt of the B.S.E. degree, the advising staff will notify Graduate Education to change the student status from the joint B.S.E./M.S.E. to the graduate M.S.E. degree program.
 A faculty advisor will be assigned that will work with students on their course selection.

 - Up to nine credit hours (as previously outlined) of course work, may be counted toward both the bachelor’s and the master’s degrees.
 Other restrictions on credit hours will be as detailed in the normal M.S.E. program for Electrical Engineering.
 All courses on the graduate Plan of Study (iPOS) must be taken at Arizona State University.

 - Students must maintain continuous full-time enrollment as a Tempe campus student throughout B.S.E. and M.S.E. with no break in enrollment.